An Insider’s Letter About Michael Jackson’s Women. Part 2. CHECKING IT UP WITH FRANK CASCIO’S HELP

 Two weeks after that row, Cage filed for divorce.

-The lovestory of Lisa-Marie and Michael Jackson can take me forever, so let me tear myself away from it and get back to the letter where the author stated that in 1999 Michael fell in love with another woman.
+So even six years after their divorce Lisa-Marie still visited Michael’s Neverland at least once a month?
+Well, this love story can take us forever, so let us tear ourselves away from it and get back to the letter where the author stated that in 1999 Michael fell in love with another woman.

 Even then, when I watched it for the first time, Michael’s initial reaction to Bashir’s question struck me as a dissonant note from everything he would later say about this woman – that it was a business agreement, that she was a surrogate mother and that he didn’t have a relationship with her.

-His first reaction to a question about that relationship was much more tale-telling – he nodded with much determination and said a decisive “yes” to Bashir’s question.
+His first reaction to a question whether they had a relationship was much more tale-telling – he nodded with much determination and said a decisive “yes” to Bashir’s question.
 Later on Michael somewhat checked himself probably recalling that his words were going counter to his own official version of the story, but initially the reaction was different.

 However the next comment from the insider immediately following this news is not that easy.